 An engineering technician does various tasks that focus on supporting engineers or scientists with their projects.
 They ensure that all components of the project go smoothly from the beginning to the end.
 An engineering technician may be responsible for everything from putting up equipment and instruments to gathering data and interpreting outcomes.

-According to BLS, the engineering technician field is expected to grow 6 percent from 2020 to 2030.
+According to BLS, the engineering technician field is expected to grow 2% from 2022 to 2032.